What Is the Gamma Distribution?

 Time Modeling

-You can use a Gamma distribution to model wait times, for instance.
+You can use a Gamma distribution to model wait times.
 How long will you need to wait for the next bus or train to arrive if they have a flexible schedule?
 We can also use the Gamma distribution to calculate the probability that two buses will arrive simultaneously.

 Reliability Modeling